JAlcocerT/JAlcocerT/content/blog/biz-web-moto.md

 ffmpeg -version #I got the version 7.1-essentials_build
 ```

-If you are here already, you are ready to join videos!
+If you are here already, you are **ready to join videos** with ffmpeg!

 ### FFmpeg Video Workflow for Windows